Early Childhood Education (ECE) regulatory sector review

 Scope of the review

-The ECE regulatory review is designed to make a tangible difference for parents by ensuring that the regulatory framework enables ECE to be supportive, nurturing, and a beneficial experience for both children and their parents.
+The ECE regulatory review was designed to make a tangible difference for parents by ensuring that the regulatory framework enables early childhood education to be supportive, nurturing, and a beneficial experience for both children and their parents.

-The scope of the review is broad, and examines the regulatory systems for education, health, safety, child protection, food safety, buildings, and workplaces as they apply to the early childhood education sector.
-We are not looking at funding settings for the sector.
+The scope of the review was broad, and examined the regulatory systems for education, health, safety, child protection, food safety, buildings, and workplaces as they apply to the early childhood education sector.
+We did not look at funding settings for the sector.

 The terms of reference for the ECE regulatory review outline the objectives, scope, roles, and methodology of the review, including the milestones.

-We consulted sector representatives and government agencies as the terms of reference were developed.
+We worked closely with the Ministry of Education and the Education Review Office throughout and consulted sector representatives and government agencies as the terms of reference were developed.

 ECE review: Terms of Reference (170 KB, Pdf)open_in_new

-How the ECE regulatory sector review will be conducted
+How the ECE regulatory sector review was conducted

-We are working with a range of other agencies during the review, especially the Ministry of Education and the Education Review Office, and sector groups and representatives, including:
+We worked with a range of other agencies during the review, especially the Ministry of Education and the Education Review Office, and sector groups and representatives, including:

 • unions